 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

 It’s easy to understand why husbands or wives of breastfeeding moms, can sometimes feel left out when it comes to breastfeeding.
 There are days when it seems that the only time that baby is satisfied is when s/he is at the breast.
 In truth, there is a lot that partners can do to be involved in supporting breastfeeding and to enjoy the closeness of the breastfeeding experience.

-• Read about breastfeeding, or take a breastfeeding class with your partner.
-It will really help if you can reassure her, with some basis of authority, that what she is experiencing is normal, or conversely not normal and you’ve already put a call in to a lactation consultant.
+- Read about breastfeeding, or take a breastfeeding class with your partner.
+It will really help if you can reassure her, with some basis of authority, that what she is experiencing is normal, or if it’s not that you’ve already put a call in to a lactation consultant.
 You’re a team here.
 Just because she has the goods, doesn’t mean you’re not part of learning/knowing how to feed your baby.
 Stay informed/stay involved.

 - Keep track, whether it’s through a hard copy chart system or fancy phone app, of the wet/soiled diapers.
 For babies exclusively breastfeeding, it’s the only way to know if they are eating enough and this is important information to keep track of.
 Data collector is an important and necessary function, and after a few sleepless nights you’ll soon realize that no matter how good your memory before you became a parent, you just can’t remember what you did five minutes ago when you are in the midst of the newborn phase.

 - Go shopping and make sure there is healthy food in the house.
 If your back to work, prepare your partner lunch that she can easily pop in the microwave, or make her a sandwich that she just needs to unwrap.

 - When you get home from work, (try not to be late) offer to take the baby as soon as you walk in the door, so that she can lie down for an hour and just get some rest before you prepare or heat up the take out dinner you’ve brought home.